whmfmvp/Connected-Environments/README.md

 # Plant Monitor
-Hey Duncan, this is Haoming Wang(Axe).
 I'll introduce what I have learned and skills develped from the project plant monitor.

 Here we go